Your Prior Year Adjusted Gross Income or AGI

 7) If you select Yes for filing a tax return last year, the next screen is To E-file, You Must Identify Yourself to the IRS.
 Enter your AGI in the box next to the Enter last year's AGI line.
 If you are filing a joint tax return, enter the same AGI for you and your spouse (if you or your spouse did not file or efile a tax return last year, enter 0 in the appropriate AGI field).
 Once you have entered your AGI(s), click Continue.
-(Note: the image below is for informational purposes only and is not interactive; it shows how you can enter 2017 Adjusted Gross Income (AGI) amounts on 2018 Tax Returns, so it will be updated when the IRS opens for preparing and efiling 2019 Tax Returns.)
-If you cannot locate your Prior Year AGI, you will need to print your return, sign it, and mail it to the IRS so it can be filed.
+(Note: the image below is for informational purposes only and is not interactive.
+If you are not filing a Married Filing Jointly tax return, you'll only see one AGI box for yourself) If you cannot locate your Prior Year AGI, you will need to print your return, sign it, and mail it to the IRS so it can be filed.
 There is no need for IRS acceptance when you mail in your return since the AGI is not needed to establish your identity.

 8) Identify Protection (IP) PIN - You are asked if you (and/or your spouse) received an Identity Protection PIN from the IRS.
 This 6-digit PIN is assigned to a victim of identity theft and is sent to you in a letter the IRS via certified mail.
 Click Yes if you received one and enter the IP PIN on the next screen, otherwise click No.